How to Free Up Space on C Drive in Windows 11/10 [Easy & Efficient Ways] - Qiling

 Method 6.
 Empty Recycle Bin

-When files are deleted, Windows does not remove them from the drive.
-Instead, they are relocated to the Recycle Bin and marked as deleted.
-However, since the Recycle Bin gets larger over time, you can first empty it to free up space on the C drive.
+When files are deleted in Windows, they are not actually removed from the drive, but rather moved to the Recycle Bin and marked as deleted.
+Emptying the Recycle Bin can help free up space on the C drive.

 Step 1.
 Open the "Recycle Bin" from the desktop.

 Step 2.
-Select all the files and documents in the Recycle Bin, right-click on them, and select "Delete."
+To permanently remove all files and documents currently in the Recycle Bin, select all of them, right-click on them, and choose "Delete."

 clean up recycle bin